manuteleco/teamsfox/README.md

 ### Standard external links

 Only _standard_ external links are supported.
-That includes all links embedded as part of text messages as HTML anchor elements with a `target="_black"` attribute.
+That includes all links embedded as part of text messages as HTML anchor elements with a `target="_blank"` attribute.

 Notably, other elements that also have the effect of opening URLs externally,